Acoustics 001 - LoudspeakerWithCabinet

 Remanence

-, which is the permanent magnetic field strength.- As Target, select volume
+, which is the permanent magnetic field strength applied on the magnet.- As Target, select the magnet volume (

 7